TNTurnerLab/ACES/README.md

 <h3>Minimum Compute Requirements: </h3>

-	Linux Machine with 30GB RAM, 500GB FREE Storage Space, recomended that user has a dual/quad core, 64-bit, x86 CPU or better
+	Linux Machine with 30GB RAM, 500GB FREE Storage Space, recomended that user has a dual or quad core, 64-bit, x86 CPU or better

 PLEASE MAKE SURE YOU HAVE READ SECTION [User Required Script Files for Pipeline Execution](#USER_REQUIRED) :